Skip to content

 Coconut Frosting

 Coconut frosting is a light, fluffy, buttery, and silky frosting with a delicious balance of sweetness and tang.
-Use it to frost your coconut cupcakes, coconut cake, a layer cake, and so much more!
+Use it to frost your coconut cupcakes, coconut cake recipe, layer cake, and so much more!

 This post may contain affiliate links.
 Read disclosure policy.